Ghostbut13/DAT096-PASS/README.md

 ![Block_Diagram](https://github.com/Ghostbut13/DAT096-PASS/blob/main/Diagram/DAT096-Block_Diagram.png)

 The system consists of FPGA, peripheral ADC + DAC.
-Four microphones as Left1/2-Right1/2 channels sample analog audio and ADC will convert data to digital. **I$2$S receiver **operates at a sample rate of 48Khz and a BCLK-FSYNC ratio of 256, splitting the audio into four 16-bit wordlengths.
+Four microphones as Left1/2-Right1/2 channels sample analog audio and ADC will convert data to digital. **I^2^S receiver **operates at a sample rate of 48Khz and a BCLK-FSYNC ratio of 128, splitting the audio into four 16-bit wordlengths.
 We prepare two **algorithms** for panning channels according to acoustic source distance off each microphone.
-A virtual distribution figure shows the correct position estimation out of ***timing-delay*** or ***power estimation***, respectively in two algorithms.
+A virtual distribution figure shows the correct position estimation out of *timing-delay* or *power estimation*, respectively in two algorithms.
 Align with enhancement and filter modules, the algorithm part enhances the acoustic performance.
-DAC, the end of the **data path**, can output the processed audio stream.
+DAC, the end of the *data path*, can output the processed audio stream.

-To customize the peripheral ADC parameters, such as the I$2$S protocol and differential input, it is necessary to configure the relative registers in the ADC using **control path**.
-The I$2$C slave in the ADC provides valid control information writing mechanisms, and the **ADC-Configuration-Flow-Controller (_ACFC_) module** manages the priority, location, and implicit value of the register writes based on the datasheet and datapath requirements.
-MCLK generated from **PLL module** as the source clock for ADC.
+To customize the peripheral ADC parameters, such as the I$2$S protocol and differential input, it is necessary to configure the relative registers in the ADC using *control path*.
+The **I$2$C master** provides valid control information writing mechanisms to ADC, and the **ADC-Configuration-Flow-Controller (_ACFC_) module** manages the priority, location, and implicit value of the register writes based on the datasheet and datapath requirements.
+MCLK is generated from **PLL module** as the source clock for ADC.

+\* _ADC is PCM6240_Q1, DAC is DC2459C, FPGA is Nexys 100T._